alicehillier/rainforest-cafe/README.md

 I opted for this lighter shade as found the other green colour on the first palette to be a little dark.

+### Typography

+I employed a consistent font across my website, which was sourced from Google Fonts.

+K2D is a sans-serif font, ensuring that it is readable and comfortable to look at.

 ## Features